SuboptimalEng/cpp-tutorials/README.md

 # ⚙️ C++ Tutorials

 This repo contains the code for my C++ tutorials on YouTube.
-Since C++ is a huge language, I plan to use Bjarne Stoustrup's [4th edition exercises](https://www.stroustrup.com/4thExercises.pdf) as a rough guide for my study plan (and videos).
+Since C++ is a huge language, I plan to use LearnCPP.com and Bjarne Stoustrup's [4th edition exercises PDF](https://www.stroustrup.com/4thExercises.pdf) as a rough guide for my study plan (and videos).
 However, I don't plan to follow them to the letter.
 I will likely deviate from them and go over any topic that I find interesting.